seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

 -  **amr.max_grid_size** at every level must be even

 -  **amr.blocking_factor** at every level must be a power of 2

+-  The blocking factor in the z-direction will be forced to a large value automatically to guarantee the domain will not be decomposed in the z-direction

 -  the domain size **remora.n_cell** must be a multiple of **amr.blocking_factor** at level 0